superpck/angular-clarity/README.md

 - npm install
 - npm audit fix --force
 - Run with command `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-- or Run `ng serve --port 4201 --open` for define another port.
+- or Run `ng serve --port 4201 --open` with another port and open web browser.

 ## Code scaffolding